Grant Writing Services FAQs

 How much do you charge?

-I have a consultancy fee of $50 an hour.
-For clients interested in an extended contract, I offer a flat rate depending on the complexity of the proposals and the length of time we have to complete the assignment.
+I have a consultancy fee of $85 an hour.
+For clients interested in an extended contract, I offer a flat rate based on the complexity of the proposals and the time required to complete the assignment.
 Flat rate information is provided upon request.

 How do you find the grants for my organization?